What if you do not have a net ionic equation?

 2Cu2+ + 2I¯ ---> 2Cu+ + I2

-The problem then is that, to a large degree, knowing what to do to take it back to a full molecular equation is experience-based.
+The problem then is that, to a large degree, knowing what to do to take it back to the complete molecular equation is experience-based.
 You have to see (and do) a number of examples before the ideas begin to set in.

 That is why it must seem to a student that the teacher just magically knows what to do and the proper order of steps to follow.
 This is the experience factor.
 In the ChemTeam's case, high school chemistry was taken in the late 60's, well before many of you were born.
 Much experience has transpired since then!